lucky-cormac/ping-pong-app-frontend/README.md

 ## Run the application

-In the project directory, run the following command:
+In the project directory, rename `.env.example` to `.env` and make updates if needed.
+Then run the following command:

 ### `yarn start`